Skip to Content

 South Dakota State University engineering students used down-to-earth knowledge to design an out-of-this-world lunar transport vehicle which won them a NASA-sponsored contest.
 The SDSU team was one of 15 teams selected as a finalist in NASA'S Revolutionary Aerospace Systems Concepts - Academic Linkage (RASC-AL) competition.
 Finalists were grouped in four categories.
 SDSU was one of four universities chosen as finalists in the Lunar Surface Transporter Vehicle category along with Maryland, Texas and Virginia Tech.

-2023 Jun 16
+Achievement (Other) - 2023 Jun 16

 Engineering department scores NASA hat trick